arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_document.md

 By default, or if this is set to *true*, the *_rev* attributes in the given document is ignored.
 If this is set to *false*, then the *_rev* attribute given in the body document is taken as a precondition.
-The document is only replaced if the current revision is the one specified.
+The document is only updated if the current revision is the one specified.

 @RESTQUERYPARAM{returnOld,boolean,optional}